 Did you Know?

 While playing for Argentina in the 1991 Copa América, the vice-president of Fiorentina was impressed by Batistuta’s skills and signed him.
 He had a fine start in Serie A, scoring 13 goals in his debut season.
 However, the following season, in 1992–93, Fiorentina lost in the relegation battle and were demoted to Serie B, despite Batistuta’s 16 league goals.
 The club returned to Serie A after one season in Serie B, with the contribution of 16 goals from Batistuta and the management of Claudio Ranieri, as Fiorentina captured the 1993–94 Serie B title.
 At Fiorentina, Batistuta found his best form.
-He was the top scorer of the 1994–95 Serie A season with 26 goals, and he broke Ezio Pascutti’s 30-year-old record by scoring in all of the first 11 matches of the season.
-In the 1995–96 season, Batistuta, alongside Manuel Rui Costa and Francesco Baiano, helped the club to go on a 15-match unbeaten run, as they eventually ended the season with a fourth-place league finish.
-Fiorentina also won the Coppa Italia and Supercoppa Italiana over Milan; in the two-legged Coppa Italia final against Atalanta, Batistuta scored a goal in each fixture as Fiorentina won 3–0 on aggregate.
+He was the top scorer of the 1994–95 Serie A season with 26 goals, and he broke Ezio Pascutti’s 32-year-old record by scoring in all of the first 11 matches of the season.
+In the 1995–96 season, Batistuta, alongside Rui Costa and Francesco Baiano, helped the club to go on a 15-match unbeaten run, as they eventually ended the season with a fourth-place league finish.
+Fiorentina also won the Coppa Italia and Supercoppa Italiana over A.C.
+Milan; in the two-legged Coppa Italia final against Atalanta, Batistuta scored a goal in each fixture as Fiorentina won 3–0 on aggregate.
 The next season was less successful, as Fiorentina finished in a disappointing ninth place in the league, although the team managed to reach the semi-finals of the 1996–97 UEFA Cup Winners’ Cup, losing out to eventual champions Barcelona, despite scoring a goal in a 1–1 away draw in the first leg.
+Scoring over 20 league goals in each of the next three seasons – made all the more impressive given Serie A was the strongest league in the world and the hardest to score in with the best defences – as well as spectacular powerful strikes against Arsenal and Manchester United in the UEFA Champions League, Batistuta came third for FIFA World Player of the Year in 1999.
+Batistuta and Ronaldo were the two best strikers in Serie A, with their duels the most anticipated in Italy.
 After his failure to win the Italian championship with Fiorentina, Batistuta started considering a transfer to a bigger team.
 In an effort to keep Batistuta, Fiorentina hired Giovanni Trapattoni as coach and promised to do everything to win the Scudetto.
 After an excellent start to the season, Batistuta suffered an injury that kept him out of action for more than a month.
 Losing momentum, Fiorentina lost the lead and finished the season in third place, although the result enabled them to participate in the Champions League the following season.
-The 1999-2000 season was the last Gabriel Batistuta season with Fiorentina A.C. before he moves to Roma A.S.
-The player scored 23 goals and he was the 2nd Serie A top scorer just behind Shevchenko.
-Fiorentina A.C. successfully passed the first Champions League group just behind Barcelona F.C.
-In this season Fiorentina F.C. won 1-0 against Arsenal at Wembley Stadium with a super goal of Gabriel Batistuta and it became the first Italian team to win in that stadium.
+In addition to the fans erecting a life-size bronze statue of him in Florence, Bastituta was inducted into the club’s hall of fame in 2014.
+An emotional Batistuta told the audience at the ceremony: “From the moment I arrived at Fiorentina I wanted a place in the history of the club – and now I can say I have succeeded.”

 Did you Know?